Homotopy transfer and formality: Reminder and conventions on operadic homotopy algebra

-We will also use the following elementary observation about a situation relating a map and its linearization. \begin{lemma} Let $C$ be a cooperad and $V$ a chain complex, and suppose given a map $f:C(V)\to V$.
-Further suppose that $f_0=\id_V$ and $f_i=0$ for $1\le i<n$.
+We will use the following elementary observation about a situation relating a map and its linearization. \begin{lemma} Let $C$ be a cooperad and $V$ a chain complex, and suppose given a map $f:C(V)\to V$.
+Suppose further that $f_0=\id_V$ and $f_i=0$ for $1\le i<n$.
 Then the projection

 and the projection

 coincide for $n>0$. \end{lemma} \begin{proof} Applying $\Delta$ lands in a sum over partitions of $n=i_1+\cdots + i_k$ into summands represented by tensor products of the form

 and $f$ vanishes on all summands except those with a single index of value $n$ and all other indices of value $0$.
 The sum of such terms is then the projection of $C\compositionproduct C$ to $C\compositionproduct(C_0;C_n)$. \end{proof}